itaybayazi/itaybayazi/README.md

 Hi! 👋, I'm Itay Bayazi

- 👨‍🎓 I'm a Computer Science student (3rd year).
+ 👨‍🎓 I'm a Computer Science student (3rd year, average 90).

  💪 Working well in a team and as an individual,
        i'm a hardworking, ambitious, and very creative person.